semoglou/Machine-Learning-Customer-Segmentation/README.md

 #### A* Search Algorithm Recommendations ("Path" of recommended products)

 A* search algorithm finds the shortest path between nodes in a graph.
 In this context, the "shortest path" is based on the confidence of co-purchase edges, with higher confidence leading to lower costs.
 The path offers a personalized sequence of products that a customer is likely to purchase.
-This journey can make the shopping experience more engaging.
+By dynamically generating product paths starting from a user-selected product, this approach not only enhances the shopping experience by suggesting highly relevant products but also provides actionable insights for optimizing product placements.

 - **`Example`**
    - Start Node: 'LUNCH BAG RED RETROSPOT'